denoland/docs/subhosting/api/index.md

-# Deno Deploy REST API
+# Subhosting REST API

-Developers can provision projects, domains, KV databases, and other resources using the Deno Deploy REST API.
-This API is most often used to implement [Subhosting](/deploy/manual/subhosting), a use case of Deno Deploy where you can run untrusted code on behalf of your users in the cloud.
+Developers can provision projects, domains, KV databases, and other resources using the Subhosting REST API.

-[Refer to the manual](/deploy/manual/subhosting) to learn more about Subhosting.

 ## Endpoint and authentication

-The base URL for the Deno Deploy REST API v1 is below.
+The base URL for the Subhosting REST API v1 is below.

 ```
 https://api.deno.com/v1/